 September 8, 2023 | Updated: September 12, 2023

-Located in Datong District (Taiwan), a fast-growing, premium location in the city of Taipei, exclusive apartment complex The Crown boasts a unique architectural design.
+Located in the Datong District in Taipei (Taiwan), a privileged and fast-growing area of the city, The Crown is an exclusive apartment complex with a unique architectural design.

-Destined to reach cultural icon status, this 108 metre-high skyscraper doesn't scrimp on outstanding features, combining striking vertical fluidity with an impossibly light exterior envelope made with KRION® K·Life 1100 solid surface and ventilated façade systems developed by Butech.
+Destined to be a cultural icon, this 108-meter-high skyscraper stands out for the vertical fluidity and formal lightness of its exterior envelope, made with Krion® K-Life 1100 solid surface and ventilated façade systems developed by Butech.

-The Crown boasts a full range of residential and leisure facilities, integrating luxury apartments with exclusive services.
-The amenities include a lounge bar on the ground floor; a gym, work spaces and a library on the first floor; and a sky garden on the top floor, complete with multipurpose spaces for social events.
+By integrating luxury flats and exclusive service areas, The Crown presents a complete residential and leisure offer.
+Amenities include a lounge bar on the first floor; a gym, work areas and a library on the second floor; and, in the attic, a sky garden with multi-purpose spaces for social events.

-The striking external composition is made of 250 node modules (straight, diagonal and corner) all created from different moulds.
-To guarantee the success of the project, a 1:1 scale prototype of one of the node pieces with a double curve (4 m x 4.5 m) was first constructed at Butech's facilities.
-The internal structure of the façade, fixing systems and the design of the prefabricated modules were hashed out by Butech's architects and façade engineers.
+The striking external composition is made up of 250 knot modules, straight lines, diagonals and corners, shaped by different molds.
+To ensure the success of this proposal, a 1:1 scale prototype of a 4 m x 4.5 m double curvature knot piece was built at Butech's premises during the preparation phase.
+The internal structure of the façade, the fastening systems and the design of the industrialized modules were solved by Butech architects and façade engineers.